rodrigobrito/akamai-siem-connector/README.md

 What if we could provide an easier, simple and standard way to collect the security data, with just using few human-readable parameters, while optimizing the resources needed to do so?

+## 3. Scenarios
-Customers, with high volume (+2000 events per second) of security data, are facing issues such as unavailability and scalability, as the connector responsible for collecting the data was not built to support this amount of data, and it is outdated.
+Customers, with high volume (+5000 events per second) of security data, are facing issues such as unavailability and scalability, because the connector responsible for collecting the data was not built to support this amount of data, and also it is outdated.

 Also, if the customer does not have Splunk, they need to provide another mechanism to ingest the data as we only support Splunk and Syslog.
 This generates extra efforts and costs for them and for us.
 Our customers are very heterogeneous in terms of SIEM platforms.

+## 4. Solution
 Now that Akamai has acquired Linode, we can use it as the main platform to provide this integration as a service and solve the current limitations, using a reliable, scalable and easier stack.